-Their project for the National Gallery in Rome is a chasing of desert sounds, lights and visions.
-The project is a conversation with an important work from the permanent collection of the museum: Fiume con foce tripla (River with triple estuary) by Pino Pascali.
+Their project for the National Gallery in Rome is a chasing of desert sounds, lights, and visions.
+The project is a conversation with important work from the permanent collection of the museum: Fiume con foce tripla (River with triple estuary) by Pino Pascali.

 Sicily is a fundamental crossroads between people that cross the Mediterranean through the centuries (…)

 “The legend inscribed in the vases date back to the times of the Arab domination in Sicily.
 Art and legend have intertwined to the point that it becomes impossible to distinguish whether it was the legend that inspired art or, vice versa, the artifacts that prompted the legend.”(…)

 According to Gourdgieff, “pre-sand Egypt” is an ancient civilization before the Egyptian one.
 It is the protector of essential wisdom, where sand is the metaphor of the way of life.
 It represents the universe, buried by time and unreachable for our modern society.
 To conclude, this refers to the mysterious style of the duo.
 The duo feels nostalgic about ancient cultures that disappeared in the “sands” of the time.